 Peace lilies also benefit from repotting or dividing when they outgrow their containers.
 Signs that a peace lily plant has outgrown its container include drooping less than a week after being watered and crowded, deformed leaf growth.
 If you are repotting, move the plant into a pot that is at least 2 inches larger than its current pot.
 If you are dividing, use a sharp knife to cut through the center of the rootball and replant each half in its on container.

 Since the wide leaves on peace lilies tend to be a dust magnet, you should either wash or wipe down the leaves at least once a year.
 This will help it process sunlight better.
 Washing the plant can be done by either setting it in the bath and giving it a short shower or by placing it in a sink and letting the tap run over the leaves.
 Alternatively, the leaves of your peace lily plant can also be wiped down with a damp cloth.
-Avoid using “leaf shine” products, however, as these can clog the pores of the plant and harm it.
+Avoid using commercial leaf shine products, however, as these can clog the pores of the plant.